 “Narrow artificial intelligence” (also termed “weak AI”) describes non-sentient artificial intelligence that is focused on a single narrow task.
 These are the types of programs that even the most radical proponents of non-human intelligence would agree have no consciousness or intelligence in any meaningful sense of the term.
 They are programmed to operate within a very limited and clearly defined range.
 They are known for being brittle and annoying; they just grind away, and if you try to get them to do something sensible, you’re likely to be frustrated by the response.
 The corporation fits the definition of a narrow AI.
 The only difference is the base components.
 The reason no one has yet characterized the corporation as a form of narrow artificial intelligence is because it is not constructed from a technological base but, rather, from a legal one.

-Legal-entity-based AI (LE-AI) is built out of a sprawling network of corporate law (whose components include corporate personhood, limited liability, and shareholder primacy), accounting (GAAP rules for financial statements), investment management practices (CFA/MBA), and global investment markets (SEC, exchanges, and so forth).
+Legal-entity-based AI (LE-AI) is built out of a sprawling network of corporate law (components including corporate personhood, limited liability, and shareholder primacy), accounting (GAAP rules), investment management practices (CFA/MBA), and global investment markets (SEC, exchanges, and so forth).
 The systems of TECH-AI and LE-AI are built from different components, but the function and results are the same: both are simple, rules-based systems that remove decision-making from humans.
 Both are also dangerous if they are allowed to grow in power to the point where we are no longer able to exercise judgement over the system.

 Unlike technological AI, legal-entity AI has no physical body, thus no consciousness.
 It, therefore, has an IQ of zero (as does all narrow AI).
-But it can employ humans as its body and consciousness.
+But this rules-based system of legal entities can guide human actions as its body and consciousness.

 Here lies the problem: humans have created a system where the smartest minds gather to serve a narrow-minded idiot master.
 Corporations select the intelligence outliers from the population and make massive amounts of resources available to them in order to achieve a synergistic intelligence.
 But due to the circularity of the corporate command structure, neither the individual minds nor the superintelligence as a whole are in control of the objective.
 The objective lies outside of them; it is written in law.

 Corporations cooperate in many ways.
-By working together and cornering the market, they can offer a bland array of "alternatives."
+By working together and cornering the market, they can offer a bland array of “alternatives.”
 We see this in the media industry.
-Only one or two basic narratives are produced, which lowers cost, and they are then pushed out through an array of distribution channels.
+Only a couple basic narratives are produced, which lowers cost, and they are then pushed out through an array of distribution channels.
 Consider another example of corporate cooperation.
-Let's say there are two politicians (one who is friendly to corporate interests and one whose political stance is a risk to S&P500 profits) and each will pay $10M to the media to run their campaigns.
+Let’s say there are two politicians (one who is friendly to corporate interests and one whose political stance is a risk to S&P500 profits) and each will pay $10M to the media to run their campaigns.
 The media should be indifferent and simply take the money from any party and run their ads.
-But in reality, the media sides with profit-friendly politicians.
-And we don't have to scratch far below the surface to find out why: this allegiance maximizes profits for the entire corporate family.
+But in reality, the media sides with the profit-friendly politician.
+And we don’t have to scratch far below the surface to find out why: this allegiance maximizes profits for the entire corporate collective.
 The ways in which corporations cooperate would require a whole essay, but the point is that the machine is running calculations and doing what we told it to.
-If it didn't network, it wouldn't be maximizing aggregate profit.
+If it didn’t network, it wouldn’t be maximizing profit.

-But it's also a competitive network, and corporations will cannibalize each other if doing so increases aggregate profit.
-The tech industry's decimation of the music industry and artistic intellectual property is evidence of this.
-If the tech industry can make more profits from iPhones with free music than the music industry loses from the sale of albums and songs, then a messy struggle takes place with the inevitable outcome of maximized aggregate profit.
+But it’s also a competitive network, and corporations will cannibalize each other if doing so increases aggregate profit.
+The tech industry’s decimation of the music industry and artistic intellectual property is evidence of this.
+If the tech industry can make more profits from iPhones with free music than the music industry loses from the sale of albums and songs, then a messy struggle takes place with the inevitable outcome of maximized aggregate profit (never mind social costs).

 Globalization is the ultimate networking, in which the machine networks with foreign labor, resources, governments, and other corporations.
-In doing so, it achieves economies of scale, resulting in expanded sales, reduces costs, and soaring profits.
-With the advent of globalization, corporations were able to scale up to mega-class entities such as Apple ($800B market cap).
-These entities have achieved a new level of bargaining power – new power that is leveraged, as always, to further grow profits.
+In doing so, it achieves economies of scale, resulting in expanded sales, reduced costs, and soaring profits.
+With the advent of globalization, corporations were able to scale up to mega-class entities such as Apple.
+These entities have achieved a new level of bargaining power — new power that is leveraged, as always, to further grow profits.

-Corporations are always talking with each other – merging, dividing, rebranding, working to fulfill their internal programming.
-As we say in investment markets, "money never sleeps."
+Corporations are always talking with each other — merging, dividing, rebranding, price fixing, working to fulfill their internal programming.
+As we say in investment markets, “money never sleeps.”

-Legal entities are by their nature amoral.
+Legal entities are by their nature neither moral, or immoral, but amoral (not having, and unconcerned with, morality).
 And since they are not the product of biological evolution, they can never develop morality.
 Unlike an intelligent organism, narrow AI simply does what it has been programmed to do and it employs humans to achieve that objective.

 The human workers, however, do have morality.
 This naturally gives rise to a conflict.
 At some point, the externalities resulting from the entity’s narrow amoral goal, will offend the moral sensibilities of the human agents it uses to achieve that goal.
 Humans evolved a moral sense as a safeguard against doing extensive damage to their own tribe.
 If we had never developed it, we might not be here today.
 LE-AI, on the other hand, has no such safeguard, and it has developed a number of workarounds to resolve this conflict.